exasol/power-apps-connector/doc/user_guide/user_guide.md

 Pick the environment where you want to install the connector.
 Follow the steps.
-If you get prompted to alter settings.json, press 'yes'.
+If you get prompted to alter settings.json, press "yes".

 ( It will update the id of the connector so you can easily update it afterwards using `paconn update -s [Path to settings.json]`).